FriendFactory/open-platform/cms-authorization/README.md

 # cms-authorization

+This service is used to do permission control for [CMS](https://github.com/FriendFactory/frever-open-cms) and [IXIA-CMS](https://github.com/FriendFactory/ixia-open-cms).

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .